MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The sorted source range referenced must be valid; all iterators must be dereferenceable and within the sequence the last position must be reachable from the first by incrementation.

-A sorted range is a precondition of the use of `upper_bound` and where the ordering criterion is the same as specified by the binary predicate.
+A sorted range is a precondition of the use of `upper_bound` and where the ordering criterion is the same as specified by the comparison predicate.

 The range is not modified by `upper_bound`.